SEMICeu/DCAT-AP/releases/2.1.1/usageguide-identifiers.md

 Observe that if the publisher catalogue with the blank nodes is harvested by another catalogue the same dataset might appear in the catalogue network.
 When this is detected the first time harvesters could encourage the publisher catalogue to introduce a quality main identifier.

+Although not the objective of these guidelines, the fusing of two datasets that are identified to be equal, is also subject to the way what harvesters treat the other metadata.
+When harvesters do not alter the metadata of a dataset (_replace_ e.g. the landingpage or description with other values) then a fusion of two DCAT-AP conform datasets is expected to be also DCAT-AP conform, but when catalogues do replace metadata simply fusing datasets together is not guaranteed to be DCAT-AP conform.
+Therefore only additive changes are DCAT-AP catalogue network safe.

 Based on these possible negative impact on the catalogue network the following guideline proposal is given:

 *Guideline proposal*

-Only use URIs for RDF nodes as name in case the catalogue also wants to share this as a persistent indentifier in the catalogue network.
+Only use URIs for RDF nodes as name in case the catalogue also wants to share this as a persistent identifier in the catalogue network.
 On harvesting, the URI of the RDF node is maintained as is in the aggregated catalogue.

-However, harvesters must still implement postprocessing to ensure that they not accidently inject duplicates into the catalogue network.
+However, harvesters are adviced to still implement postprocessing to ensure that they not accidently inject duplicates into the catalogue network.
+This postprocessing should be based on the `adms:identifier`: when two datasets have the same `adms:Identifier`, the datasets can be considered as identical entities and a merging strategy should be applied.
+Merging can be by dropping one of the dataset descriptions, or by fusing both together.